-100. The '181 patent is directed to specific problems in the field of cryptography.
-In the "Background" section of the patent, the '181 patent explains that encryption systems use "keys," similar to passwords, to control how plaintext is encrypted and decrypted.
-'181 patent, col. 2:11-5:8.
-An encryption system thereby encrypts and decrypts information differently depending upon the key input.
+depending upon the key input.
 Id.
-Two common cryptanalytic attacks, linear and differential cryptanalysis, analyze large amounts of ciphertext (encrypted information) and different possible keys in order to eventually converge on the correct key and break the encryption.
+Two common cryptanalytic attacks, linear and differential cryptanalysis, analyze large amounts of cipher text (encrypted information) and different possible keys in order to eventually converge on the correct key and break the encryption.
 Id. at col. 4:10-4:27.

-101. Both attacks exploit the fact that some encryption systems use static keys to create the ciphertext.
+- 159. Both attacks exploit the fact that some encryption systems use static keys to create the cipher text.
 Id.
-In other words, using the same key over and over gives an attacker more information to work with.
-The inventions of the '181 patent introduce several novel techniques to overcome these weaknesses and allow encrypted information to be securely transferred through an intermediary.

-102. The preemptive effect of the claims of the '181 patent are concretely circumscribed by specific limitations.
+In other words, using the same key repeatedly gives an attacker more information to work with.
+The inventions of the '181 patent introduce several novel techniques to overcome these weaknesses and allow encrypted information to be securely transferred through an intermediary. - 160.
+The preemptive effect of the claims of the '181 patent are concretely circumscribed by specific limitations.
 For example, claim 1 of the '181 patent requires: